cakesolutions/scala-kafka-client/README.md

-# Scala support for Apache Kafka's Java client library 0.9.0.x
+# Scala support for Apache Kafka's Java client library 0.9.0.x to 0.10.0.0

 This project comprises a few helper modules for operating the [Kafka Java Client Driver](https://kafka.apache.org/090/javadoc/index.html) in a Scala codebase.